 The SPFM, issued by the Scottish Ministers, provides guidance to the Scottish Government and other relevant bodies on the proper handling of public funds, and sets out the relevant statutory, parliamentary and administrative requirements, emphasising the need for economy, efficiency and effectiveness, and promotes good practice and high standards of propriety.
-I am therefore responsible as Accountable Officer to ensure the Park Authority's internal control systems comply with the requirements of the SPFM.
+I am responsible as Accountable Officer to ensure the Park Authority's internal control systems comply with the requirements of the SPFM.

 The Management Statement sets out the role of the Park Authority's Board in providing leadership and governance.
-The governance responsibilities of the Board are supported by Standing Orders last revised and adopted in 2019 and a Code of Conduct revised and adopted in 2014.
-A group of professional, senior staff advisors and appropriate Board training and development processes support the good governance arrangements set out in the Standing Orders and Code of Conduct.
+The governance responsibilities of the Board are supported by Standing Orders last revised and adopted in 2019 and a Code of Conduct revised and adopted in [2022].
+The Board agreed a "Governance Responsibility Framework" document in 2021, setting out the respective roles and responsibilities of the board and non-executive board members and senior managers in decision making to give added clarity and understanding to this aspect of the Cairngorms NPA's governance.
+Our group of professional, senior staff advisors, complemented by appropriate Board training and development processes, support the good governance arrangements set out in the Standing Orders and Code of Conduct.

 As a public body, the Park Authority operates in an open and accountable manner, and is committed to accessibility, openness and accountability and supports the highest standards in corporate governance.

-Other than the documents referred to above and the resource allocation letters issued to me over the course of the year, there are no other written authorities provided to me in 2019/20.
+Other than the documents referred to above and the resource allocation letters issued to me over the course of the year, there are no other written authorities provided to me in 2021/22.

-The Operation of the Board and Sub-Committees
+The operation of the Board and sub-committees

-The Board comprises 19 members: 7 appointed by five Councils with boundaries within the National Park, 7 appointed by Scottish Government, and 5 directly elected within the wards of the Park.
+The Board comprises 19 members: 7 appointed by Ministers following nomination by five Councils with boundaries within the National Park, 7 appointed by Scottish Government through public appointments processes, and 5 directly elected within the wards of the Park.
 The Board therefore reflects a blend of different experience, backgrounds and interests.
 The full Board meets regularly to consider strategy, and performance against the current Corporate Plan.
 Meetings are scheduled quarterly, with additional meetings convened as required.
 To enable the Board to discharge its duties, all members receive appropriate and timely information in advance of meetings with all agendas and papers also placed in the public domain.
 Meetings are open to the public save the occasional meeting held in private for various reasons of business and commercial confidentiality.

-To ensure that the Board develops an understanding of the current and emerging issues, members also participate in informal discussion sessions to consider emerging policy issues and proposals, and a preferred strategic direction identified prior to fuller, open consideration at formal meetings.
+To ensure that the Board develops an understanding of the current and emerging issues, members also participate in informal discussion sessions to consider evolving policy issues and proposals, and a preferred strategic direction identified prior to fuller, open consideration at formal meetings.

-The Board has established sub-committees: a Planning Committee (which deals with all aspects of the Park Authority's statutory planning responsibilities), together with Committees covering Finance and Delivery, Staffing and Recruitment, and Audit and Risk.
+The Board has established sub-committees: a Planning Committee (which deals with all aspects of the Park Authority's statutory planning responsibilities), together with Committees covering Governance, Resources, Performance, and Audit and Risk.
+This new Committee structure was adopted over the course of 2021/22.
+The revised structure was adopted to augment the governance of the Authority and enhance the Board's assurance role as the Authority's scale of activities and support of significant programmes continues to increase.
+The Governance Committee has been created to support the board and Convener maintain oversight of the effectiveness of governance arrangements across the organisation, including the effectiveness of the committee structure itself.
 All committees have delegated duties and responsibilities set out in terms of reference agreed by the full Board to oversee and scrutinise the Park Authority's deployment and management of resources.
-(The record of attendance at Board meetings can be found in Table 5.)
+The record of attendance at Board meetings can be found elsewhere in the Annual Report and Accounts.